 The right to vote in Denmark

-To vote in general elections and referenda in Denmark, you must be a Danish citizen and be permanently resident in Denmark.
-However, there are some exceptions.
-If you are not a Danish citizen, you can vote in municipal, regional and European elections under certain conditions.
+To vote in parliamentary elections and referendums in Denmark, you must be a Danish citizen and be permanently resident in Denmark.
+You can vote in municipal and regional elections even if you are not a Danish citizen, and you can vote in European Parliament elections if you are an EU citizen.

-Parliamentary elections and referenda
+Parliamentary elections and referendums

-You can vote in Danish parliamentary elections and referenda if you are at least 18 years of age, you are a Danish citizen and you live in Denmark.
-However, you do not have the right to vote if you are disenfranchised (under special guardianship).
+You can vote in Danish parliamentary elections and referendums if you are at least 18 years of age, are a Danish citizen, and have permanent residence in Denmark.
+However, you cannot vote if you have been disenfranchised (placed under special guardianship).

 Municipal and regional elections